chidiya21/cf_ai_my_songbook/PROMPTS.md

 ## 2025-11-16 (Text Selection)

 **PROMPT:** Can you add text selection so that the AI co-writer can have context for the lyric help?
 Thanks!

+---

+## 2025-11-16 (Context Additon)

+**PROMPT:** Change the backend AI chat API to also use a context field, since before only the message field was being sent, in order for the AI co-writer to work.
+Also, please add appropriate error handling.